propublica/facebook-political-ads/README.md

     pipenv install
     pipenv shell

-To download the seeds for the classifier, you'll need a Facebook app and you'll run the seed command like this.:
+To download the seeds for the classifier, you'll need a Facebook app with the proper permissions and you'll run the seed command like this:

     FACEBOOK_APP_ID=whatever FACEBOOK_APP_SECRET=whatever DATABASE_URL=postgres://whatever/facebook_ads ./classify seed en-US`

+Alternatively, you can build the model without seeds, relying instead just on votes in the extension and suppressions in the admin.
 And to build the classifier you'll want to run:

     pipenv run ./classify build

 To classify the ads you've collected you can run:

     pipenv run ./classify classify

+You can download pre-trained models with `pipenv run ./classify get_models`.

 ### Internationalization and Localization